tomhakdev/CLISpreadsheet/README.md

 # CLISpreadsheet
 Spreadsheet mimicking Microsoft Excel's functionality.
-Creating as part of the final assignment for ELEC 278 (Data Structures and Algorithms).
+Created as part of the final assignment for ELEC 278 (Data Structures and Algorithms).